zshaffer13/meat-fat-prediction/README.md

 # Tecator Spectral Regression

 This project builds a machine learning pipeline to predict fat content in meat samples using near-infrared (NIR) spectra from the classic Tecator dataset.
 It includes preprocessing, exploratory visualization, model training (including LazyRegressor and custom regressors), and performance evaluation with actual vs. predicted plots.
+Achieved R² of 0.95 and RMSE of 2.7 on Tecator spectral data, representing ~5% relative error across a 57.6% fat content range.

 ---